w3bdesign/dfweb-v4/README.md

 - CircleCI will warn before deploy if tests fail (setup for React testing library)
 - Github action workflow for Cypress
 - Code quality analysis with Codacy, Sonarcloud and Codeclimate
-- E2E testing with Cypress integrated with CircleCI
+- E2E testing with Cypress integrated with Github actions
 - E2E testing with Playwright integrated with Github actions
 - Unit testing with Jest and React Testing Library integrated with CircleCI
 - Test coverage setup with Codecov